holyokecodes/Rosie/README.md

  A Moderation Bot for the Holyoke Codes Discord server

 ### Setup
-To run Rosie you will need to create a config file with the following format:
+To run Rosie you will need to create a config.json file with the following format:

 ```json
 {